Dr. Mario Guerrero

 This class is comprised of five components designed to give a fair and comprehensive assessment of your progress in this course.

-15% Panel: Students will be required to participate in a 20-minute panel discussion of recent election events.
+15% Research: Students will be required to participate in the research and discussion of a GOTV event.

 Grade Appeals.
-The period for grade appeals begins 24 hours after an assignment is handed back.
+Students are able to request a grade appeal only 24 hours after an assignment is handed back.
 The grade appeal must be made within a week of receiving the grade.
-The appeal must be written and made during office hours.
+The appeal must be written and physically submitted during office hours.

 Please note the following schedule is subject to change throughout the quarter.
 The readings listed are required before each lecture.